-There are generally three steps a household or individual must complete to be able to purchase an MPDU home.
-These three steps are classes designed to answer all questions about the MPDU program, provide information about the MPDU purchase application and selection process, and provide information about homeownership responsibilities.
+There are generally three classes a household or individual must complete to be able to purchase an MPDU home.
+These classes designed to answer all questions about the MPDU program, provide information about the MPDU purchase application and selection process, and provide information about homeownership responsibilities.